twentyideas/eslint-config-20i/README.md

     npm i -D eslint prettier typescript @20i/eslint-config
     ```

-2. Create a new file `.eslintrc.js` in the directory of your project.
+2. Create a new file, `.eslintrc.js`, in the directory of your project.
 3. Add the following code to the file.

     ```js